+Chapter V

 Discussion

 As previously mentioned in the introduction, not all questions for exams are culturally relevant.
 The tests and homework that the students completed while abroad are potentially skewed toward the country in which the students were studying, further adding another layer of complexity to the grades they received.
 Although those students who participated in the study abroad program had higher grades in the fall semester, they were not all doing the same work.
 The chaperones who help monitor the students abroad agree that the work in Spain is more difficult, while the work in Costa Rica is on par, if not slightly easier, with the work in The United States.